drumicube/animatediff-batcher/README.md

 The motivation behind this tool was pretty simple:
 Building AnimateDiff clips with high quality settings is very time consuming.
-Just generate lots of quick and minimal AnimateDiff clips (on frame interpolation, no Adetailer, low res) under Auto1111 as usual.
+Just batch lots of quick and minimal AnimateDiff clips (no frame interpolation, no Adetailer, low res) under Auto1111 as usual.
-Then, copy your favorite selection in a working folder, and let this tool automatically rebuild them in higher quality.
+Then, copy your favorite clip selection in a working folder, and let this tool automatically rebuild them in higher quality.

 ## Requirements